Research

 Publications

-(Under review) Holding Paradoxes Together: Navigating Institutional Complexity in Public Design.
+Holding Paradoxes Together: Navigating Institutional Complexity in Public Design.
 Design Research Society Digital Library.
 DRS2026 Conference.
 Edinburgh, United Kingdom.

-(Under review) “Latin American Design Practices at the Intersection of Policy, Participation, and Systemic Change.”
+(upcoming) “Latin American Design Practices at the Intersection of Policy, Participation, and Systemic Change.”
 2026 Special Issue: Design Practices Transitioning Towards Embracing Systemic Worldviews.
 Temes de Disseny.

 Examining the Impact of Design Studies: Systems and Persuasion Courses on Undergraduate Students at Carnegie Mellon University.
 Design Research Society (DRS) Special Interest Group (EdSIG) LearnXDesign 2025 Conference.
 Aveiro, Portugal.
 ResearchGate Link.